 Private Ginger Hale: Yeah, but I didn’t mean you to.
 You horrible little runt, you!

 Poor Ginger Hale!
-Not only he has such a, but his friend doesn’t give him a lot of hope (even if there aren’t any).
+Not only he has such a name, but his friend doesn’t give him a lot of hope (even if there isn’t any).
 This scene gave a memorable cameo to Peter Gilmore, who plays Private Hale.
 The scene loses even more its seriousness considering that Widdle is wearing woman dancing clothes.

-Carry On… Up The Khyber distinguishes itself from the other Carry On films for the main reason that it was the first one of the series to go out of the studios and include on-location shooting.
+Carry On… Up The Khyber distinguishes itself from the other Carry On films for the main reason that the production finally went out of the studios and included on-location shooting.
 Scenes were indeed shot in Snowdonia, North Whales, which served to represent the Khyber Pass.
 (7)

-We have this rare “behind” the scene clip that shows the filming in Snowdonia and a few words with Gerald Thomas and Kenneth Williams!
+Here we have this rare behind-the-scenes clip that shows the filming in Snowdonia and a few words with Gerald Thomas and Kenneth Williams!

 Needless to say that, on its release, Up the Khyber was a success.
 The film was not only the second most popular film at the British box office in 1969 (8), but it also was the only Carry On film to be included in the 1999 British Film Institute poll of the 100 Finest British films ever made.
-It placed itself at #99.
-(9) The film faced a minor incident on its release because of the title being considered too suggestive and insulting to the military “khyber” is lang for “arse”.
+It placed itself at the 99th position.
+(9) The film faced a minor incident on its release because of the title being considered too suggestive and insulting to the military.
+“Khyber” is slang for “arse”.
 Rank pleaded with Peter Rogers to have the title changed to Carry On the Regiment.
 (10) But, as you can see, nothing was done about it.